bvmensvoort/sketch-last-updated/README.md

 <br>

 # Releases
+## 1.4.1
+- Fix for replacing overrides.
+The plugin should be faster with this change.

 ## 1.4.0
 - Supports artboard title: `[lastupdated-artboard-title-nodash]`
 - Supports page numbering: `[lastupdated-totalpages]`, `[lastupdated-currentpagenr]`, `[lastupdated-pagenr-next]`, `[lastupdated-pagenr-prev]` and its `-nodash` variant.